Gowsikav/Gowsikav/README.md

 ### Hi👋, I'm Gowsika

-I'm a student at [Dr. Mahalingam College of Engineering and Technology](https://www.drmcet.ac.in/), currently pursuing a Bachelor's degree in Computer Science and Engineering.
+I'm a student at [Dr. Mahalingam College of Engineering and Technology](https://www.drmcet.ac.in/), pursuing a Bachelor's degree in Computer Science and Engineering.

 - I'm currently learning Web Development, along with Java and SQL.
 -💻 Excited to build and grow my skills across the full stack!